sysintelligent/kubernetes-resilience-guide/downtime-tolerant-kubernetes.md

 **Priority**: Critical Foundation

 **Why Essential**: Without replicas, any single pod failure causes complete service outage.
-This is the **most fundamental** resilience feature - the foundation upon which all other factors build.
+This is the most fundamental resilience feature - the foundation upon which all other factors build.

-Running multiple pod replicas ensures redundancy, allowing the application to remain available if some pods fail.
-This factor addresses the core principle of eliminating single points of failure.

-**Use Case**: Essential for all production workloads; stateless apps (e.g., web servers) use `Deployments`; stateful apps (e.g., databases) use `StatefulSets`
+**Use Case**: Essential for all production workloads; stateless apps use `Deployments`; stateful apps use `StatefulSets`

-**Special Consideration**: **Kubernetes Operators and Controllers** - This factor requires careful consideration for Kubernetes operators and custom controllers.
-While some operators use leader election to run as single active instances, many production operators deploy multiple replicas for high availability.
-The reconciliation pattern provides inherent resilience through continuous state reconciliation, but this doesn't eliminate the need for proper deployment strategies.
-Critical operators managing cluster resources should still consider replication for improved availability, while non-critical operators may safely use single-instance deployments with leader election.

 **Configuration**:
 - Set `replicas: N` (minimum 3 for production) to maintain multiple pods
-- For stateful apps, use `StatefulSet` with stable pod identities and persistent storage
+- For stateful apps, use `StatefulSet` with stable pod identities
 - **Best Practice**: Start with at least 3 replicas (not 2) to handle rolling updates without downtime

-- **Impact**: **Eliminates single points of failure** - if one pod crashes, others continue serving traffic
+**Impact**: Eliminates single points of failure - if one pod crashes, others continue serving traffic

-**Example YAML**:
+**Example**:
 ```yaml
 apiVersion: apps/v1
 kind: Deployment